Publicação original = Fórum SBGC-TIC 28/1/2008 7:23 PM

 ODS Types by W. H. Inmon

-ERP as ODS by W. H. Inmon
+ODS by W. H. Inmon

 Operational and Informational Reporting by W. H. Inmon.